Daens (film)

+The film was shot in Belgium and also in Poland: in Łódź (Księży Młyn) and Piotrków Trybunalski.

-In 2008 the film's screenplay was adapted into a stage musical.
+In 2008, the film's screenplay was adapted into a stage musical.

 Plot

-It's 1890.
-Priest Adolf Daens returns to his hometown, the Belgian municipality Aalst, after a dispute with bishop Antoon Stillemans.
-Daens moves in with his brother Pieter, publisher of the local newspaper "Land Van Aelst".
+In 1890, priest Adolf Daens returns to his hometown, the Belgian municipality Aalst, after a dispute with Bishop Antoon Stillemans.
+Daens moves in with his brother Pieter, publisher of the local newspaper Land Van Aelst.

 Daens is upset when he hears about the bad work conditions in the textile industry.
-Workmen are abused and exploited by the rich directors only for their own profit.
+Workers are abused and exploited by the rich directors only for their own profit.
 To gain more profit, the companies have just decided to fire all men.
 They are replaced by women as their wages are much lower.
-Children need to work day and night, fall asleep and are flattened under the mechanical looms.
-Industrial accidents happen continuously and the management takes no action.
+Children need to work day and night, falling asleep and being flattened under the mechanical looms.
+Industrial accidents happen continuously, and the management takes no action.

 A new catastrophe will soon happen: Stephane Borremans is about to fire 50% of his employees.
-His action is supported by Charles Woeste, a foreman of the Catholic-Party fraction in the Chamber of Representatives.
+His action is supported by Charles Woeste, a foreman of the Catholic Party fraction in the Chamber of Representatives.
 Daens resists and wants to stop the atrocity.
 Pieter helps him in his task by publishing the misbehaviours in the textile industry in his newspaper.
 Daens becomes a pulpit and, later on, also a member of the Chamber of Representatives.

 Nette Scholliers is the eldest daughter of a Catholic family.
 She is just 17.
 As her parents have been made redundant, she is the only one who is earning some money to support her whole family.
 As soon as she hears about Daens's plans, she supports him.
 Daens is even supported by the liberal party and the socialist party.
-Jan, a socialist, falls in love with Nette and both start a forbidden romance.
+Jan, a socialist, falls in love with Nette, and both start a forbidden romance.

 Daens starts to doubt whether he can really change the bad circumstances.
-Furthermore, as he chooses the side of the poor people, he gets into a conflict with the rich directors, the Catholic party and even the Catholic church.
-Father Daens is a thorn in their side as he has become a symbol in the hardline freedom struggle of the workmen.
+Furthermore, as he chooses the side of the poor people, he gets into a conflict with the rich directors, the Catholic party, and even the Catholic Church.
+Father Daens is a thorn in their side as he has become a symbol in the hardline freedom struggle of the workers.

 Woeste sets up a plot in which he even involves the Holy See.
 Daens is summoned by Pope Leo XIII and is put before a dilemma: either he stays a priest or he becomes a politician.
 Daens just neglects the warnings and continues both of his activities.
 This leads to his compulsory defrocking.

-Eventually, Daens convinces the Belgian politicians that work conditions must improve and workmen must have more rights.
-Thanks to this action, the directors are forced to invest in better work conditions and to assume a greater responsibility in the prevention of accidents.
+Eventually, Daens convinces Belgian politicians that work conditions must improve and workers must have more rights.
+Thanks to this action, the directors are forced to invest in better work conditions and to assume greater responsibility in the prevention of accidents.